What Is Moon Water And How To Make Your Own

 Honestly, moon water can be used for anything!
 In Witchy Self Care I recommend throwing some in your bathwater, even.
 But at the end of the day, it’s really up to you.

-Some people drink it when manifesting, others use it as part of their skincare routine, and some people even keep it on hand just for when the time arises and it’ll fit in their spell (it’s me… I’m some people).
+Some people drink it when manifesting, others use it as part of their skincare or spiritual self-care routine.
+Some people even keep it on hand just for when the time arises and it’ll fit into their day(it’s me… I’m some people).

 How Do I Make Moon Water?

-Now, the part you came here for, let’s make some moon water.
+Now, the part you came here for, let’s make some moon water

 Moon water is probably one of the best ways to practice your craft, and definitely one of the easiest!